-Faculty participants: 144 faculty from 117 primarily undergraduate institutions have participated in a REUF workshop since 2008.
+Faculty participants: 235 faculty from more than 100 primarily undergraduate institutions have participated in a REUF workshop since 2008.

-Student research: 250 undergraduate students were mentored by 73 faculty.
-Collectively, the students made 159 presentations, completed 21 honors theses, and co-authored 3 publications.
-Twenty-eight student-faculty collaborations received other grant funding.
+Student research: 390 undergraduate students were mentored by REUF alumni in research.
+Collectively, the students made 277 presentations, completed 22 honors theses, and co-authored 9 publications.
+Thirty-four student-faculty collaborations received other grant funding.
 Several students were accepted to off-site NSF REU programs, and one won first prize for a presentation at a national meeting.

-Faculty research: 59 undergraduate faculty were involved in new collaborations with other faculty.
-Twelve small research groups met for an additional week, eleven of these with support from the REUF program.
-All together, their research has resulted in 35 presentations and 23 research articles in various stages of publication, some with student co-authors.
+Faculty research: Ninety-one undergraduate faculty were involved in new collaborations with other faculty.
+More than 20 small research groups met for an additional week with support from the REUF program.
+All together, their research has resulted in 77 presentations and 51 research articles in various stages of publication, some with student co-authors.